-The focus of this conservative grassroots movement, in large part, will be on local and state elections next year.
+But even Tea Party leaders admit that their influence at the presidential level may not be quite as hefty and that the focus of this conservative grassroots movement will be on local and state elections next year.

 "What the Tea Party is going to focus on a lot in this election cycle is … Democrats and Republicans running in congressional races that the Tea Party believes will hold whoever the president is accountable," said John O'Hara, author of "A New American Tea Party" and vice president of external relations at the Illinois Policy Institute.

 Perhaps the biggest shift in the movement is that it's less of a national force - as it was when the health care law was being debated - and more of a regional entity, experts say.

 Its influence has diminished severely in states like Massachusetts, where Sen. Scott Brown - once the darling of the movement - has now backtracked from his staunch support and has made several votes that have irked those conservatives who helped get him elected.

 In Maine, where Tea Party activists helped lift Gov. Paul LePage to power, the state's highest ranking official has run afoul of his own Republican party.
 He's been publicly rebuked for calling some protestors "idiots" and saying that the NAACP can "kiss my butt" after declining to attend a Martin Luther King Day celebration.
 The former incident prompted a rare op-ed by Republican state senators criticizing LePage for "picking a personal fight."